-The Jamaica National Agency for Accreditation (JANAAC), is an agency of the Ministry of Industry, Investment and Commerce, incorporated in March 2007, to provide accreditation services to Conformity Assessment Bodies, (CABs) such as Laboratories, Certification and Inspection Bodies.
+The Jamaica National Agency for Accreditation (JANAAC) - established under the Companies Act of Jamaica as a public sector company, limited by guarantee - is an agency of the Ministry of Industry, Investment and Commerce.
+JANAAC was established in March 2007 as Jamaica's national accreditation body in order to provide accreditation services to conformity assessment bodies (CABs), such as laboratories, inspection bodies and certification bodies.
 As a company owned by the Government of Jamaica, JANAAC's activities are subject to the requirements of the Public Bodies Management and Accountability Act, the Procurement Regulations, the Financial Administration and Audit Act and the Companies Act of Jamaica.

 The main reason for establishing JANAAC was to facilitate trade between Jamaica and its trading partners by enabling Jamaica's conformity assessment system to meet international standards and the World Trade Organization's (WTO's) Agreement on Technical Barriers to Trade through the use of an objective and impartial accreditation service.
 JANAAC also provides training with regard to the general principles of understanding the relevant standards and attaining accreditation.
 JANAAC, however, does not provide consultancy services.